FrontendMasters/getting-a-job-v3/README.md

 In today's digital age, a strong online presence is crucial.
 Discover how to optimize your LinkedIn profile and showcase your GitHub projects to impress recruiters and demonstrate your expertise.

 ### Portfolio Building
 Your portfolio is your chance to shine.
 Learn how to create a portfolio that showcases your skills, experience, and projects to potential employers.
 We'll discuss the essential components of a software engineer's portfolio and how to optimize it for maximum impact.
 Check out our [Portfolio Tips](portfolio-tips.md) which includes a Portfolio Checklist for Software Engineers.
+Watch the [Web Development Project: Personal Portfolio Website](https://frontendmasters.com/courses/portfolio-website/) Frontend Masters course if you want help making a portfolio.
+We also have some instructions for [publishing a portfolio on GitHub Pages](github-pages.md).

 ### Interview Preparation
 Interviews are your chance to shine.
 Get ready by understanding different interview formats, practicing coding problems, and preparing to discuss your experiences with teamwork and project management.